cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Nss = min(KEM_T.Nss, KEM_PQ.Nss)
 ~~~

-Given these constituent parts, we define the HashEverything hybrid KEM as
+Given these constituent parts, the HashEverything hybrid KEM is defined as
 follows:

 ~~~